Representation Growth of Compact Special Linear Groups of degree two: Introduction

 The representation growth of arithmetic groups and the associated abscissa of convergence was first studied by Larsen and Lubotzky in \cite{MR2390327}.
-The question of understanding representation growth of p-adic analytic groups occurs naturally in their work.
-A compact $p$-adic analytic group $G$ is rigid if and only if it is FAb, that is, if every open subgroup has finite abelianization (see \cite[Proposition 2]{MR1950883}).
-Making use of model theory, Jaikin-Zapirain proved in \cite{MR2169043} that for $p > 2,$ the representation zeta function of a FAb compact $p$-adic analytic group is a rational function in $p^{-s}.$ This means that the coefficients of the Dirichlet generating function satisfy a linear recurrence relation and also proved that $\alpha(\SL_2(\cO)) = 1$ for $p \neq 2.$ From the work of Avni-Klopsch-Onn-Voll~\cite{MR2858928}, it is also known that $\alpha(\SL_2(\cO)) = 1,$ for $\cO$ such that $\Char(\cO) = 0$ and $p=2$ so leaving out the case where characteristic of the ring is positive.
-For the more general case of all rings $\cO,$ it is already known that $\alpha(\SL_2(\cO)) \in [1, 22],$ where the lower bound is by the work of Larsen and Lubotzky~\cite[Proposition~6.6]{MR2390327} and the upper bound is by Aizenbud-Avni~\cite{MR3480557}.
-Recently, H\"{a}s\"{a}-Stasinski in \cite{2017arXiv171009112H}, while studying the twist representation zeta functions of $\GL_n(\cO)$ and relating these with representation zeta function of $\SL_n(\cO),$ improved the bounds for $\alpha(\SL_2(\cO))$ and proved that $\alpha(\SL_2(\cO)) \in [1, 5/2]$ for all $\cO$ and furthermore included a new proof of the fact that $ \alpha(\SL_2(\cO)) = 1$ for $\cO$ such that $\Char(\cO ) = 0$.
-It is also clear from their work that the case $\SL_2(\cO)$ where $\Char(\cO)=2$ is more complicated as compared to the cases of $\SL_2(\cO)$ where $\Char(\cO)$ is zero or odd.
-We complete the above results by determining $\alpha(\SL_2(\cO))$ for all $\cO$ such that the residue field has even characteristic.
-More specifically, we prove the following result regarding $\alpha(\SL_2(\cO)).$ \begin{thm} Let $\cO$ be a complete discrete valuation ring with finite residue field.
+The question of understanding representation growth of $p$-adic analytic groups occurs naturally in their work.
+A compact $p$-adic analytic group $G$ is rigid if and only if it is {\it FAb}, that is, if every open subgroup has finite abelianization (see Bass-Lubotzky-Magid-Mozes~\cite[Proposition 2]{MR1950883}).
+Making use of model theory, Jaikin-Zapirain \cite{MR2169043} proved that for $p > 2,$ the representation zeta function of a FAb compact $p$-adic analytic group is a rational function in $p^{-s}.$ This means that the coefficients of the Dirichlet generating function satisfy a linear recurrence relation.
+He also proved that $\alpha(\SL_2(\cO)) = 1$ for $p \neq 2.$ It is also known that $\alpha(\SL_2(\cO)) = 1$ for $\Char(\cO) = 0$ and $p=2$, see Avni-Klopsch-Onn-Voll~\cite{MR2858928}.
+Therefore the remaining cases in this direction are of $\Char(\cO) =2$.
+It is already known that $\alpha(\SL_2(\cO)) \in [1, 22]$ for all rings $\cO,$ where the lower bound is by Larsen and Lubotzky~\cite[Proposition~6.6]{MR2390327} and the upper bound is by Aizenbud-Avni~\cite{MR3480557}.
+Recently, H\"{a}s\"{a}-Stasinski in \cite{2017arXiv171009112H}, while studying the twist representation zeta functions of $\GL_n(\cO)$ and relating these with the representation zeta function of $\SL_n(\cO),$ improved the bounds for $\alpha(\SL_2(\cO))$ and proved that $\alpha(\SL_2(\cO)) \in [1, 5/2]$ for all $\cO.$ They also gave a new proof of the fact that $ \alpha(\SL_2(\cO)) = 1$ for $\Char(\cO ) = 0$.
+It is clear from their work that the case of $\SL_2(\cO)$ for $\Char(\cO)=2$ is more complicated than that of $\Char(\cO)=0$ or $\Char(\cO)=p\neq 2$.
+We complete the above results by determining $\alpha(\SL_2(\cO))$ for all $\cO$ such that $\Char(\cO)=2.$ More specifically, we prove the following result regarding $\alpha(\SL_2(\cO)).$ \begin{thm} Let $\cO$ be a compact discrete valuation ring with finite residue field such that $2 \mid |\cO/\wp|$.
 Then the abscissa of convergence of the representation zeta function of $\SL_2(\cO)$ is $1$ for all $\cO.$ \end{thm}